Dallas Violent Crimes Lawyer

 A first degree felony punished by five to 99 years in Texas prison and a $10,000 fine, murder is another serious crime with nuanced charges.
 For example, an arrest can be reduced to a second degree felony for a variety of factors, including crimes that are carried out in the heat of a moment.

-Our Dallas criminal defense attorneys will always aim to argue a lower sentence on your behalf.
+Our Dallas violent crimes attorneys will always aim to argue a lower sentence on your behalf.

 Manslaughter, a second degree felony, and criminally negligent homicide, a state jail felony, can result in penalties of prison for 2 to 20 years and 180 days to 2 years, respectively.
 Manslaughter involves the reckless death of another, while negligent homicide results from one deviating from normal standards of care to lead to a death.

 To prove either, state prosecutors must prove the evidence against you beyond reasonable doubt.
 Even if they fail to do so, you may still be found guilty on other or lessened charges.
 Both of these accusations are seen in court before a jury, which is why it is vital that you seek professional representation from an experienced Dallas criminal defense attorney.

 Serious Defense against Complex Violent Crimes Charges

-If you are facing a violent crime, contact an experienced Dallas criminal defense attorney who can help protect your legal rights.
+If you are facing a violent crime, contact an experienced Dallas violent crime defense attorney who can help protect your legal rights.
 At the Law Office of Patrick J. McLain, PLLC, we know how to build a strong defense against false allegations.